-Even with these reduced costs, about 86 percent of 501(c)(3) nonprofits with budgets over $2 million will overpay their state unemployment insurance (SUI) liability.
-They will pay more in state unemployment taxes than they normally will ever incur in actual unemployment claims.
+In addition to the current condition of state unemployment insurance (SUI) programs, about 86% of 501(c)(3) nonprofits with budgets over $2 million will overpay their state unemployment insurance liability.* They will pay more in state unemployment taxes than they normally will ever incur in actual unemployment claims.

 With Help from Unemployment Trusts